 There are quite a few ways to enter the Qantas Club, as long as your next onward flight is with Qantas or Jetstar.

 Guests are usually allowed in the lounge (1-2 depending on your entitlements) and they do not need to be travelling at all in most cases.

 You can access this lounge:

-- By class of travel: Business and First Class passengers—but use the neighbouring Business Lounge instead (+1 guest)
+- By class of travel: Business and First Class passengers—but can also access the neighbouring Business Lounge (+1 guest)

-- By Qantas status: Qantas Gold (+1 guest) and higher (+2 guests) travelling on a Qantas or Jetstar flight
+- By airline frequent flyer status: Qantas Gold (+1 guest) and higher (+2 guests) travelling on a Qantas or Jetstar flight

 - By Qantas Club membership: Qantas Club members and Annual Guest Card holders travelling on a Qantas or Jetstar flight (+1 guest)